PhotoBBInPhilly2008.JPG

 Over the years, Barb has performed with her dance team at venues ranging from the Kennedy Center, Capital One Arena, and World Bank Galas, to local festivals and schools, as well as special events in New York, Miami, San Francisco, San Juan, Baltimore, and DC.
 Media features include WJLA’s Good Morning Washington, ABC News, and WTTG Morning News.

-She does her best to apply education research to dance instruction, as well as developing original approaches to teaching moves.
+Barbara does her best to apply education research to dance instruction and develop original approaches to teaching moves.
 Her classes are known for being fun and productive—a place where laughter and learning go hand in hand.
 Read what students have said on the testimonials page.